vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 context of the component being a sink, this would dictate that we spin up an HTTP server to receive the output events, as the component is the one doing the "pushing."

-Beyond direction, external resources also dictate the payload type.
+Beyond direction, external resources also dictate the type of payload.
 Handling payloads is another tricky aspect of this design, as we need a generic way to specify the type of payload whether we're handling it in a raw form, such as the bytes we might send for it over a TCP socket, or the internal event form, such as if we wanted to generate a corresponding `Event` to pass to a transform.
 We also